Skip to content

 FeatureStandard Kennel ($35–$55)Luxury Hotel ($100–$250)

-AccommodationShared run or kennelPrivate suite with bed, furniture
+AccommodationShared run or kennelPrivate suite, raised bed, HVAC

 How Do You Evaluate Safety at a Luxury Facility?

 A beautiful lobby doesn't guarantee safe boarding.
-The IBPSA (International Boarding & Pet Services Association) recommends evaluating these safety criteria:
+The IBPSA and AAHA recommend evaluating these criteria during an in-person tour:

-• Vaccination requirements — All guests should require current rabies, DHPP (dogs), and bordetella
+• Vaccination requirements — Current rabies, DHPP (dogs), bordetella, FVRCP (cats)

-• Facility tour — Any reputable facility offers tours; red flag if they refuse
+• Facility tour — Reputable facilities welcome tours; refusal is a red flag

-• IBPSA or PSA certification — Industry certifications indicate staff training and safety standards
+• IBPSA, PSA, or AAHA certification — Indicates ongoing staff training and audited standards

 Is Luxury Pet Boarding Worth the Investment?

-The answer depends on your pet's temperament and needs.
-For some pets, the individual attention and reduced stress of luxury boarding can prevent behavioral regression and health issues.
+The answer depends on your pet's temperament and medical profile.
+For some pets, the individual attention and reduced stress of luxury boarding prevents behavioral regression and measurable cortisol-related health impacts.

 💡 When Luxury Boarding Is Worth It

-Pets with separation anxiety, senior pets on medication schedules, pets recovering from surgery, and reactive dogs who can't safely participate in group play all benefit most from the individual attention luxury facilities provide.
+Pets with separation anxiety, senior pets on medication schedules, pets recovering from surgery, and reactive dogs who can't safely participate in group play benefit most from the individual attention luxury facilities provide.
+Healthy, social adult dogs may do equally well at a well-run standard kennel for half the price.

 Frequently Asked Questions